Mehr-un-nisa/Table/README.md

-# Shows a Table of a number
+# Table of Inputed Number
+This is a C++ code.
+It asks user to enter a number.
-C++ Program to show a table of a given number by user
+Than displays the table of that given number.